Para-Lang/para-compiler/docs/source/lang_ref/declaration_and_types/decl_and_defining.rst

 Overview
 ========

-Like in C, the Para-C language bases on the declaration and definition system for managing it's variables.
+Like in C, the Para language bases on the declaration and definition system for managing it's variables.
 That means that the scope of a variable can be declared, which can then be either defined declared or in a scope that has access to it.